How Is Settlement Money Divided In A Class Action Lawsuit?

 These class members would only receive nominal damages.
 Sometimes, their share of the settlement proceeds is less than $10.

-How Is a Class Action Settlement Paid Out?
+How Are Class Action Settlements Paid Out?

 Contact Our Office Today